sensu/sensu-docs/content/sensu-go/6.2/operations/control-access/create-limited-service-accounts.md

 {{< /language-toggle >}}

-The handler will use the `ec2-service` user's API key to check the specified AWS EC2 instance and remove the instance if its status is not "pending" or "running."
+The handler will use the provided AWS credentials to check the specified EC2 instance.
+If the instance's status is not "pending" or "running," the handler will use the `ec2-service` user's API key to remove the corresponding entity.

 ## Best practices for limited service accounts